From the Port's roots to today

 Aplications are filed with the Water Department for a permit to start dredging the Cerritos Channel, connecting the Port of Long Beach with the Port of Los Angeles.

 The Salt Lake Railroad's bascule or "jack-knife" drawbridge connecting Long Beach to Terminal Island opens.
-The pontoon bridge and the Gerald Desmond Bridge later provide the same connection.
+Later, the pontoon bridge, the Gerald Desmond Bridge and now the Long Beach International Gateway Bridge provide the same connection.

-June 30 - The sand bar between the ocean and the San Gabriel River washes out at high tide, making the ocean entrance to the newly dredged inner harbor reality.
+June 30 - The sand bar between the ocean and what was then called the San Gabriel River (now known as the Los Angeles River) washes out at high tide, making the ocean entrance to the newly dredged inner harbor a reality.

 The Long Beach electorate approves a harbor bond issue for $245,000 to purchase water frontage in the inner harbor and cover costs of building new piers, wharves and sheds.

-December 3 - The 256-foot lumber vessel General Hubbard, the first stell full-size ship built in Southern California, is launched at Craig Shipbuilding.
+December 3 - The 256-foot lumber vessel General Hubbard, the first steel full-size ship built in Southern California, is launched at Craig Shipbuilding.
 Many civic luminaries turn out for the event.

 The State of California grants the tidelands areas to the City of Long Beach for port operations.
-Tidelands are defined as those lands and water areas along the coast of the Pacific Ocean seaward of the ordinary high tide line to a distance of 3 miles.
+Tidelands are defined as those lands and water areas along the coast of the Pacific Ocean within the city limits.

 The tidelands are granted to the City of Long Beach in trust for the people of the State.
 The Tidelands Trust not only restricts the use of the tidelands, but also the use of income and revenue generated from businesses and activities conducted on the tidelands.
 The tidelands and tidelands revenues must be used for purposes related to harbor commerce, navigation, marine recreation and fisheries.